DasWolke/CloudStorm/README.md

 You can find the docs at [https://daswolke.github.io/CloudStorm/](https://daswolke.github.io/CloudStorm/)

 ### Installation:
-To install CloudStorm, make sure that you have node 12 or higher and npm installed on your computer.
+To install CloudStorm, make sure that you have node 12 or higher on your computer.

 Then run the following command in a terminal `npm install cloudstorm`